Gozargah/gozargah.github.io/marzban/en/docs/marzban-script.md

 sudo bash -c "$(curl -sL https://github.com/Gozargah/Marzban-scripts/raw/master/marzban.sh)" @ install --database mariadb
 ```
 ::: tip Tip
-- If you have a small number of users, the `SQLite` database is suitable for you.
-However, for a large number of users, it is strongly recommended to set up Marzban with the `MySQL` database.
+- If you have a small number of users and nodes, the `SQLite` database is suitable for you.
+However, for a large number of users and nodes, it is strongly recommended to set up Marzban with the `MySQL` database. `SQLite` is always single-connection, and if you have many users and nodes, it will lead to more connections to the database, which will likely cause your database to lock.
 :::
 ::: tip Tip
 - Currently, there is no detailed explanation for the `MariaDB` database or its backup script.
 Therefore, only use it if you have sufficient knowledge of working with it.